Deck Refinishing

 10 – The homeowners decided to stain the 45-degree boards with a Level 2 stain.
 The quadruple picture frame is stained with a contrasting color in Level 3.

-Redwood deck with black metal railing stained with level 2 stain
+Redwood deck with black metal railing stained with level 2 stain.
+Decks by Schmillen in Colorado Springs.

 11 – This gorgeous, multi-level deck has been refinished and stained with a Level 2 stain.